Chicago’s Medical & Healthcare Fraud Defense Attorney

-At the state and federal level, fraud related to health care and Medicaid cost taxpayers billions of dollars a year and can increase risk to patients who are exposed to unneeded medical procedures.
+At the state and federal level, fraud related to health care and Medicare cost taxpayers billions of dollars a year and can increase risk to patients who are exposed to unneeded medical procedures.

 What Constitutes Health Care Fraud?

 The FBI takes a lead role in investigating fraud related to federal and private health insurance programs.
 Investigations into health care fraud are conducted out of the agency’s 56 field offices, which use strike teams, task forces and undercover operations to gather evidence.